bihor/fp_newsletter/Documentation/ChangeLog/Index.rst

 - SwitchableControllerActionsPluginUpdater (update script for TYPO3 12) removed.
 Use older versions if you still need it.

 - FlexformPluginUpdater (update script for FlexForms) removed.
 Use older versions if you still need it.

+Version 8.0.0:
+- First version for TYPO3 13.

+- Breaking: setting dontAppendL removed: templates with language-id at the end removed.

+- Breaking: setup.ts and constants.ts removed.
+The .typoscript files are still there.